 Facilities: Competency courses must be presented where adequate facilities are available for proper patient care, including drugs and equipment for the management of emergencies.
 Guidelines for Teaching Pain Control and Sedation to Dentists and Dental Students.

 UTILIZATION OF OTHER QUALIFIED SEDATION PROVIDER: Administration of minimal sedation or moderate sedation by another qualified dentist or independently practicing qualified anesthesia healthcare provider requires the operating dentist to maintain CPR or BLS and ACLS.
 At least one clinical staff must maintain current certification in Basic Life Support for Healthcare Providers.
-The sedation provider, i.e., CRNA must be present for the site evaluation.
+The dentists and sedation provider, i.e., CRNA must be present for the site evaluation.

 If you are due for a site re-evaluation or if your initial application has been approved and you are prepared to schedule a site evaluation, contact: